KithwoodNYU/www-test-cs-pull/cheatsheets/Choosing_and_Using_Security_Questions_Cheat_Sheet.md

+---

+title: Choosing and Using Security Questions
+layout: col-document
+tags: cheat sheets, Choosing and Using Security Questions
+document: cheat sheets

+---

 # Introduction

 This cheat sheet provides some best practice for developers to follow when choosing and using security questions to implement a "forgot password" web application feature.